 The public will benefit from the activities of Ambitious about Autism Schools Trust through the provision of education to pupils with special educational needs.
-The Rise School has opened and is co-located with Springwest Academy part of Tudor Park Education Trust.
+The Rise School has opened and is co-located with Springwest Academy, part of Tudor Park Education Trust.

-During 2017/18 the key aims of the Trust have been to:
+During 2018/19 the key aims of the Trust have been to:

 - oversee the growth of the Rise School;

+- develop the sixth form provision;

 - embed secure processes, curriculum and teaching to meet the learning needs of the pupils;

 - ensure financial sustainability; and

 - develop plans to grow the Trust.